ninovanhooff/wheelsprung/README.md

 [Chipmunk2D for Playdate](https://github.com/samdze/chipmunk-2d)

 ## Installation
-This project should workk MacOS with Apple Silicon and Windows.
+This project should work on MacOS with Apple Silicon and Windows.
 See [Playdate-Nim][pdnim] for installation instructions.

 ## Troubleshooting